leogiraldimg/az900-exam-preparation/README.md

   - Advanced threat protection features for virtual machines, SQL databases, containers, web applications, your network, and more
     - Include securing the management ports of your VMs with just-in-time access , and adaptive application controls to create allowlists for what apps should and shouldn't run on your machines
 - Provides native integration with Microsoft Defender Antivirus in Windows
+- **Regulatory Compliance Dashboard**
+  - You can find:
+    - _Overall compliance score_
+      - Provides insight into your organization's compliance posture agains a supported set of standards and policies
+    - _Number of passing and failling assessments_

 ### [Cloud bursting](https://www.techtarget.com/searchcloudcomputing/definition/cloud-bursting#:~:text=Cloud%20bursting%20is%20an%20application,more%20computing%20resources%20when%20needed.)